glynthomas/b2/README.md

 ## the bad ( well not too bad )

-the original development of the UI moved focus onto tagging & streaming youtube video music then entered a world playing music from USB sticks and other experimental features ...
+the original development of the web UI b2 box to moved focus to tagging & streaming youtube video music

+then seemingly entered a world of experimental features;

+accommodating USB sticks loading music, indexing, bulk uploading, photo viewer and other non core features ...

 ## the ugly